Prosper Morey

 Mathieu-Prosper Morey was a French architect born on December 27, 1805, in Nancy (Meurthe-et-Moselle department in the East of France).
 He died in the same city on July 5, 1886.
 He played a major role in modernizing the capital city of Lorraine during the 19th century.
 Prosper Morey contributed mainly in Nancy with several civil and religious buildings such as Saint-Epvre basilica.
-Beyond architecture, Prosper Morey was also a historian and a scholar man, member of the Académie de Stanislas.
+Beyond architecture, Prosper Morey was also a historian, a scholar, and a member of the Académie de Stanislas.
+Over a hundred of his drawings, including drawings of the ruins of Pompei, are kept at the bibliothèque municipale de Nancy.

 Origins and education

 Early life

 Prosper Morey was born in Nancy in the actual rue des Quatre-Eglises.
 He was the son of Jean-François Morey, a plasterer and Reine Sauret.
 His childhood and initial education are not known; he may have started working as an apprentice in the building trades.
 Unlike many architects of his time, he belonged to a lower social class.
 Despite this background, he prepared successfully the entrance examination to the Beaux-Arts de Paris.
 Such an ambition, added to the financial effort, is probably linked to a soon revealed talent, in addition to family support.